Icyfiremario/gemini-mc-mod/README.md

 ## About

-Adds two commands to interact with a flask web server connected to the Google Gemini API
+Adds two commands to interact with a flask web server connected to the Google Gemini API.
+Instancing is based on player names so every player gets their own personal Chad.
+In the future I plan on updating this to use the world for instancing so players can share a Chad on their server.

 ### Commands